George Chesney

-Sir George Tomkyns Chesney (30 April 1830 – 31 March 1895) was a British Army general, politician, and writer of fiction.
+General Sir George Tomkyns Chesney (30 April 1830 – 31 March 1895) was a British Army officer, politician, and writer.
 He is remembered as the author of the novella The Battle of Dorking (1871), a founding work in the genre of invasion literature.

 Early life and education

 George Tomkyns Chesney was born on 30 April 1830 in Tiverton, Devon, one of six children of Sophia Augusta (Cauty) Chesney and Charles Cornwallis Chesney.
 His elder sister Matilda Marian Pullan, wrote numerous books, articles, and an encyclopedia on needlework, and became a successful businesswoman in London and later the United States.
 His elder brother, Colonel Charles Cornwallis Chesney, achieved prominence as a soldier and military writer.

 Chesney was educated at Blundell's School, Tiverton, and at Addiscombe Military Seminary (1847–48).

 Military career

 Chesney joined the Bengal Engineers as a second lieutenant in 1848.
 He was employed for some years in the public works department and, on the outbreak of the Indian rebellion of 1857, joined the Ambala column and was field engineer at the battle of Badli-ki-Serai, brigade-major of engineers throughout the siege of Delhi and was severely wounded in the assault (he received a medal and clasp and a brevet majority).

 In 1860, he was appointed head of a new department in connection with the public works accounts.
 His work on Indian Polity (1868), dealing with the administration of the several departments of the Indian government, attracted wide attention and remains a permanent text-book.
 The originator of the Royal Indian Civil Engineering College at Coopers Hill, Englefield Green, Egham, he was also its first president (1871–1880).

-He was promoted to lieutenant colonel in 1869, colonel in 1877, major general in 1886, lieutenant general in 1887, colonel-commandant of Royal Engineers in 1890, and general in 1892.
+He was promoted to lieutenant colonel in 1869, colonel in 1877, major general in 1886, lieutenant-general in 1887, colonel-commandant of Royal Engineers in 1890, and general in 1892.
 From 1881, he was in the government of India, and he was made a Companion of Order of the Star of India (CSI) and a Companion of the Order of the Indian Empire (CIE).

 From 1886 to 1892, as military member of the governor-generals council, he carried out many much-needed military reforms.
 He also championed Indianization, the admission of Indians into the higher (British) officer corps of the Indian Army.
 However, he was unsuccessful mainly because of the implacable opposition of General Sir Frederick (later Lord) Roberts, the commander-in-chief of the Indian Army, who contended that the officer posts were "properly reserved for the governing (i.e. British) race".